If you are planning to apply for a visitor’s visa to the UK from Germany, and hold a Pakistani passport, here is how you can go about it:

 Choose the length of your visa’s validity.
 Your choices are 6 months, 2 years, 5 years and 10 years.
 The longer the period, the higher your fee will be.

 - Short-term (up to 6 months, single or multiple entry) – 112

 - Longer-term (valid for up to 2 years) – 420

 - Longer-term (valid for up to 5 years) – 763

 - Longer-term (valid for up to 10 years) – 957

 The earliest you can apply is 3 months before you travel and the processing usually takes about 3 weeks.

 Prepare for all the documents

-You will need a whole lot of supporting documents to guarantee your return to Germany.
+You will need a whole lot of supporting documents to guarantee your return.
 You will need both soft and hard copies of each.
 Any document that is not in English needs to be translated.
 However, there are a few exceptions, such as a housing contract.
 Make sure each document is completed as accurately as possible.
 This will increase the chances of the application being successful.
 However, for any inquiries or support, it might be worth contacting JMR Solicitors, for example.
 They should be able to assist people with the legal side of things.